Irish Elite Championships Semi-Finals Night #2 – RESULTS + REPORT - Irish Boxing

 Reigning lightweight champ Brandon McCarthy overcame a spirited showing from Jon McConnell at light welterweight and will face another Belfast man in the final as Jack McGivern stopped Nathan Richmond in the opener of the corresponding semi.

-Wayne Kelly overcame Evan Fitzgerald at welter to set up a mouthwatering final with Eugene McKeever while Luke Maguire defeated Emeka Onwuka at light middle and will now face Galway star Kieran Molloy in the decider.
+Wayne Kelly overcame Evan Fitzgerald at welter to set up a mouthwatering final with Eugene McKeever while Luke Maguire defeated Emeka Onwuka at light middle and will now face Kieran Molloy in the decider after the Galway star stopped Jack Brady.

 At light heavyweight, Waterford’s Kelyn Cassidy was too cute for Stewart Edwards and will face Tommy Hyde in a Munster final.